vrmarcelino/CCMetagen/README.md

   -r REFERENCE_DATABASE, --reference_database REFERENCE_DATABASE
                         Which reference database was used.
 Options: UNITE, RefSeq or nt.
 Default = nt

-  -du DEPTH_UNIT, --depth_unit DEPTH_UNIT
+  -ef EXTENDED_OUTPUT_FILE, --extended_output_file EXTENDED_OUTPUT_FILE
+                        Produce an extended output file that includes the percentage of classified reads.
+Options: y or n.
+To use this featire, you need to generate the mapstat file when required unning KMA (use flag -ef), and use it as input in CCMetagen (flag --mapstat).
+Default = n -du DEPTH_UNIT, --depth_unit DEPTH_UNIT
                         Desired unit for Depth(abundance) measurements.
                         Default = kma (KMA default depth, which is the number